25 - 1 - Great Films

 Screenplay: Nunnally Johnson

 John Steinbeck’s classic American novel comes to life as the Joad family struggles to survive the Great Depression of the 1930s.
 After the bank seizes their farm during Dust Bowl conditions, Tom Joad (Henry Fonda in a splendid performances) and his Ma (Jane Darwell) lead the family, pack up everything they can carry on their dilapidated vehicles, and head for California.
 John Ford’s realistic direction of their trials and tribulations in their destitute situation, is a marvel indeed.
-When Ma Joad looks into a faded mirror as she bids farewell to the only home they ever had. and trying her earrings on for maybe the last time, we hear “Red River Valley” mourning on the soundtrack.
+When Ma Joad looks into a faded mirror as she bids farewell to the only home they ever had, trying her earrings on for maybe the last time, we hear “Red River Valley” mourning on the soundtrack.
 The ending, sad yet life-affirming, is unforgettable.
 Ma tells sickly Pa, “We keep a-comin’.
 We’re the people that live.
 They can’t wipe us out, they can’t lick us.
 We’ll go on forever, Pa, ‘cause we’re the people.”
-Every family should watch this film together as the story of how to survive hard times!
+Every family should watch this story together—how to Survive hard times!

 7. THE BICYCLE THIEVES (1948) Italy